Super256yes/Bambo-Plung/README.md

 ###
 -deleted /give_all_glasshelms as it was mainly used as a test command when I made this.
 ###
--removed merged several cmd files into one Commands.java file
+-merged several cmd files into one Commands.java file
 ###
 -changed Talking Ben to use LEFT CLICK
 ###